 I never heard real little kids talk that way.
 But I did remember that some grownups talked that way when they were trying to talk like kids to make other grownups laugh.

 Tom got Crabby to help him by telling Crabby he would give him a lollipop.
 But Tom was still trying to figure it all out…

 Tom: I still don’t understand why Crabby Appleton turned silly instead of smart when he swallowed the Pill of Smartness!

 Manfred (looking at strange writing on the wall): What does it say?

 Tom: An inscription!
 Maybe as an Egyptian mummy I could read it!

-Tom turned into an “Egyptian mummy”, which was like a person but all wrapped up, so he could read the Egyptian writing on the wall about the pill.
+Tom turned into an “Egyptian mummy”, which was like a person but all wrapped up in tape stuff, so he could read the Egyptian writing on the wall about the pill.